 Why do we need this research?

 For parents whose babies have been stillborn or died shortly after birth, a subsequent pregnancy can be very daunting.
-There is a higher risk of pregnancy complications and these parents often need extra care and emotional support throughout the pregnancy.
-However, the standard of care given to these women and their families varies across the country, often with no continuity of care.
+There is a higher risk of pregnancy complications and these parents often need extra support throughout their pregnancy.
+However, the support given to these families varies across the country, often with no continuity of care.
 Parents have to endure the distress of telling health professionals about their previous loss over and over again.

 What’s happening in this project?

-Tommy’s researchers are carrying out the National Rainbow Clinic Study in order to assess the impact of these clinics.
-The team will record the outcomes of pregnancy for mothers and babies who have been cared for at a Rainbow Clinic and will also look at the psychological impact that Rainbow Clinics have on parents who are going through pregnancy after loss.
+Tommy’s researchers are carrying out the National Rainbow Clinic Study to assess the impact of these clinics.
+The team are recording the outcomes of pregnancy for mothers and babies who have been cared for at a Rainbow Clinic and are also looking at the psychological impact that Rainbow Clinics have on parents who are going through pregnancy after loss.
 Over 1,100 women are currently participating in the study.

-Rainbow Clinics are also giving our researchers the opportunity to find out more about the risks associated with pregnancy after stillbirth, which is helping them develop a model to identify the women who are most likely to experience complications.
-In one study, our researchers looked at data from over 250 women who were treated at the original Rainbow Clinic in Manchester to find out whether there was a link between the cause of a previous stillbirth and the risk of complications in another pregnancy.
+Our researchers are also using information gathered from the Rainbow Clinics to develop a model that can identify the women and birthing people who are most likely to experience complications when pregnant after stillbirth.
+For example, our researchers looked at data from over 250 women who were treated at the original Rainbow Clinic in Manchester to find out whether there was a link between the cause of a previous stillbirth and the risk of complications in another pregnancy.
 The team found that women with a pre-existing medical condition were twice as likely to experience complications in a subsequent pregnancy, while women whose stillbirth was related to problems with the placenta were around ten times as likely to experience complications.
-In a separate study of over 500 women, the team carried out an ultrasound scan of the placenta at 23 weeks and found that women with a smaller, thicker placenta or with abnormal blood flow to the uterus were more likely to experience complications.
+Now, the team are looking at ultrasound scans from over 500 women – taken at 23 weeks – to find out which measurements are most useful at predicting whether the baby will need to be delivered early or will be smaller than expected at birth.

 What difference will this project make?